Brijesh210/design-patterns/README.md

 ## Behavioral Patterns
-- Chian of Responsibility
+- Chain of Responsibility
 - Command: \
 Turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request's execution, and support undoable operations.
 - Iterator
 - Mediator
 - Memento
 - Observer
-- State
+- State: \
+When object behavior depends on its internal state, and it needs to transition between different states in a controlled manner
 - Strategy
 - Template Method
 - Visitor